netzkontrast/context-engineering-kit/README.md

 ### Reflexion

 Collection of commands that force LLM to reflect on previus response and output.
-Based on papers like "Self-Refine" and "Reflexion".
+Based on papers like [Self-Refine](https://arxiv.org/abs/2305.12966) and [Reflexion](https://arxiv.org/abs/2303.11366).
 This techniques improve the output of large language models by introducing feedback and refinement loops.

 ```bash
 /plugin install reflexion@NeoLabHQ/quality-agent